Home

 V

-valuation analysis: This analysis is done to evaluate the potential merits of an investment.
+Valuation analysis: This analysis is done to evaluate the potential merits of an investment.
 The analysis is based on either current projections or projections of the future.
 Many types of valuation methods are used, involving several sets of metrics.
 For equities, the most common 'relative' valuation metric to use is the P/E ratio.
-Other valuation metrics include: Price/Book Value, Price/Sales, Enterprise Value/EBIDTA, Economic Value Added and Discounted Cash Flow.

-value: The process of determining the current worth of a company.
+Value: The process of determining the current worth of a company.
 There are many techniques that can be used to determine value, some are qualitative and others are quantitative; some are relative to other stocks or the market, some are absolute - related to economic performance rather than the share price.
+More ...

-value investing approach: An approach that combines both a unique philosophy and a corresponding method of valuation.
+Value investing approach: An approach that combines both a unique philosophy and a corresponding method of valuation.
 The philosophy emphasizes the valuation of individual companies as going-concerns and seeks long-term total return on equity investment subject to preserving the purchasing power of invested capital.
-The method of investment valuation is the estimation of absolute intrinsic economic value based on the discounted cash flow of expected dividends or free cash flow to equity owners.
+More ...

-value investing style: An ambiguous term that generally refers to the use of fundamental analysis with an emphasis on absolute book value and on comparative market value using price ratios rather than on forecasts of earnings growth rates.
-The method is often mechanical screening and sorting based on price to earnings ratio or P/E, price to book value ratio or P/BV, and dividend yield or dividend to price ratio or D/P, but not the method of discounted cash flow.
-Thus, this style might equally well be referred to as price investing
+Value investing style: An ambiguous term that generally refers to the use of fundamental analysis with an emphasis on absolute book value and on comparative market value using price ratios rather than on forecasts of earnings growth rates.

 Back to Index